Maksuda-E/Portfolio/README.md

 # About me
-I am currently advancing my expertise in Business Intelligence & Infrastructures at Algonquin College, Ottawa, where I focus on transforming complex datasets into meaningful insights through visualization and analytics.
+I am currently advancing my expertise in Business Intelligence System Infrastructure program at Algonquin College, where I focus on transforming complex datasets into meaningful insights through visualization and analytics.
 My academic journey is complemented by hands-on experience in software development, web applications, and software testing, including over a year of professional work in manual and API testing.
 This combination equips me with a strong technical and analytical foundation to approach real-world business problems with data-driven solutions.

 # Skills & Tools